 Cristián Rodríguez (URU)

 The former Atlético Madrid man came to Europe with a mighty reputation and an even better nickname.
 Fans in Uruguay called him 'El Cebolla' (onion) since his speed of foot and quick runs were enough to make opposition defences weep.

 Alessandro Del Piero (ITA)

-Former Juventus owner Gianni Agnelli liked to compare his strikers to top Renaissance artists, with the youthful Del Piero being bracketed alongside his older team-mate Roberto Baggio.
+Ex-Juventus owner Gianni Agnelli liked to compare his strikers to top Renaissance artists, with the youthful Del Piero being bracketed alongside older team-mate Roberto Baggio.
 "If Baggio is Raphael, Del Piero is Pinturicchio," he said.
 Pinturicchio literally means 'little painter', but was also the name used by celebrated artist Bernardino di Betto in his pomp.

 The Sleeping Giant